michaelrausch/Notes/Cpp/Notes/namespace.md

 namespaces can be used alongside different files and essentially "shared".
 For example, if I include a namespace from `.hpp` and create my own namespace with the same name within a `.cpp`, I use utilize the definitions from inside the namespace inside the `.hpp`.
+Namespaces do not have to be unique per file.
 A minor example sharing a namespace could be,

 ```C++
 #include <iostream>